usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/In-Class-Materials/Module_6_DITAP_Facilitators_Guide_Case_Study_(Wrap_Up).md

 - Completed final presentation
 - Demonstrated ability to make strategic decisions under ambiguity
 - Peer-to-peer learning and reflection

 ### Facilitator Tips:

-- Celebrate completion—this is a culminating moment in the course
+- Celebrate completion—this is a culminating moment in the course.
-- Prompt teams to explicitly address FAR compliance in their recommendations
+- Prompt teams to explicitly address FAR compliance in their recommendations.
-- Guide discussion toward realistic federal implementation timelines and constraints
+- Guide discussion toward realistic federal implementation timelines and constraints.
-- Help learners connect case study decisions to real federal acquisition scenarios they'll face
+- Help learners connect case study decisions to real federal acquisition scenarios they'll face.